Nationalist Congress Party: Party history and performance

+The old version of Clock Symbol allotted to NCP in 1999, later they modified the symbol.

 First incarnation led by Sharad Pawar

 Split from Congress

 The NCP was formed on 10 June 1999, by Sharad Pawar, P. A. Sangma, and Tariq Anwar after they were expelled from the Indian National Congress on 20 May 1999, for disputing the right of Italian-born Sonia Gandhi to lead the party.
 When the NCP formed, the Indian Congress (Socialist) – Sarat Chandra Sinha party merged into the new party.

 In government

 Despite the NCP being founded on opposition to the leadership of Sonia Gandhi, the party joined the Congress-led United Progressive Alliance (UPA) to form the government of Maharashtra in October 1999.
 In 2004, the party joined the UPA to form the national government led by Manmohan Singh.
 The NCP's leader, Sharad Pawar served as the Minister of Agriculture for both five-year terms of the Singh-led government.
 The party remained part of the Congress-led Maharashtra state government until 2014.
 On 20 June 2012, P. A. Sangma left the NCP to contest the presidential election, which he lost.